0xcen/wwwiaf/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Analytics

+This project uses Vercel Analytics for pageview tracking.
+Analytics is automatically enabled in production and staging environments, but disabled in development.

+To view analytics data:

+1. Go to your Vercel dashboard
+2. Select this project
+3. Navigate to the Analytics tab

+Note: Make sure your Vercel account has the Analytics feature enabled.